denlab/resources/README.md

 # Why?

-Because I don't know how to handle images in READMEs properly.
+Because I don't know how to handle images in `README`s properly.

 So all my images are put here, and referenced by other projects that needs it.